turingschool/curriculum/source/projects/jstwitter.markdown

 end
 ```

-Then, with an IRB session that was started in your project's working directory, do the following:
+Then, start an IRB session for your project's working directory with `irb -I./`, and do the following:

 ```ruby
   require 'jstwitter'